shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

 1. In the Azure Portal, start a PowerShell session in Cloud Shell.

-    > **Note**: If this is the first time you are launching Cloud Shell in the current Azure subscription.
-Select Powershell, When prompted, select **Show advanced settings** and then select **Use existing** and choose existing resource group.
-Then select **Create new** against Storage account as well as File Share and provide a unique value in both of the fields and then click on **Create storage**, and wait for the Azure Cloud Shell to initialize.
+    > **Note**: If this is the first time you are launching Cloud Shell in the current Azure subscription, you will be asked to create an Azure file share to persist Cloud Shell files.
+If so, accept the defaults, which will result in creation of a storage account in an automatically generated resource group.

 1. In the Cloud Shell pane, run the following command to set the value of the variable `$resourceGroupName` to the name of the resource group containing the resources you provisioned in the previous task:

     ```
     $resourceGroupName = 'az12003b-ad-RG'